ALL ABOUT OUR INGREDIENTS

 DUTCH BEET SUGAR, LOW CO2 FOOTPRINT

 The locally grown sugar beet is an ideal sweetner for chocolate.
 Its neutral character allows cacao flavours to shine without adding flavours to the chocolate, while sugar cane adds a molasses flavour to the chocolate.
 Because of the relative small scale of the sugar beet processing industry, organic and non-organic sugar beets are combined in the extraction proces.
 Research shows that the CO2 footprint of Dutch beet sugar is 4 times lower compared to the average sugar cane production.
-This is due to a higher yield, efficient farming, harvesting and processing, and the fact it does not need to be transported over long distances.
-Moreover beet sugar has a lower water consumpotion than cane sugar.
+This is due to a higher yield, efficient farming, harvesting and processing and the fact it does not need to be transported over long distances.
+Moreover, beet sugar has a lower water consumption than cane sugar.

 ORGANIC VEGAN MYLK, PLANT BASED AND FREE OF ALLERGENS